colbyfayock/space-jelly-store-workshop/lessons/03 - Add and Configure Products in the Stripe Dashboard for an Online Store/README.md

 ## Getting Started

+For lesson 3, we'll be getting ourselves familiar with the Stripe dashboard and setting up our first products inside of Stripe.

+We'll learn where we can find the product management page and actually add new products to Stripe.
+We'll then configure those products with the same details we used in [Lesson 02](https://github.com/colbyfayock/space-jelly-store-workshop/tree/main/lessons/02%20-%20Add%20a%20Grid%20of%20Products%20with%20Images%20to%20a%20Next.js%20React%20App) including the images and title.

 > For this lesson, we'll be working inside of the Stripe dashboard.
 There will be no code changes for these exercises.